Sorry, the content of this store can't be seen by a younger audience. Come back when you're older.

-The lines on your putter are also critical to the aim scenario.
+The lines on your putter critical to the aim scenario.
 Most golfers assume that you need to have lines on the putter to ensure they aim straight.
 We see lines on airstrips, highways, railway lines, and race tracks, and it makes sense that we think that they are helpful.
 However lines can exert both positive and negative effects depending on how your eyes interpret them.
 Not only is it a question of whether or not to have aim lines, but also where they should be placed and how many should be used.